 SEO competitor analysis, in other words, SEO competitive analysis, is a process in which you investigate the keywords, content, links, user experience, and more of your competitors in order to improve your SEO strategies.
 SEO competitor analysis allows you to enhance organic traffic and the ranking of your website by surpassing your competitors.

-Performing an SEO competitor analysis can help you understand your strengths and weaknesses inferred from the competitors.
+Performing an SEO competitor analysis for SEO Companies, can help you understand your strengths and weaknesses inferred from the competitors.
 Instead of relying on guesswork for your SEO strategy, you can create a real plan by knowing your competitors.

 So, SEO competitor analysis is a strategy that gives you an idea about how to improve the performance of your website by analyzing and comparing the bests and worsts of your competitors.